uontario/Tutoriels/W.Web/A.Angular/B.Theme/docs/BASE.md

 }
 ```

-# Module Usage (just for your imformation - nothing to edit)
+# Module Usage (just for your information - nothing to edit)

 To use the newly created `Theme` Module in other modules, you will need to: